Franklin Field: 1922 rebuilding

 The current stadium structure was built in the 1920s, designed by Day & Klauder, after the original wooden bleachers were torn down.
 The lower tier was erected in 1922.
 The old wood stands were razed immediately following the Penn Relays and the new concrete lower tier and seating for 50,000 were built.
-The second tier was added in 1925, again designed by Day & Klauder, when it became the second (and the largest) two-tiered stadium in the United States.
+The second tier was added in 1925, again designed by Day & Klauder, when it became the second and the largest two-tiered stadium in the United States.

+The stadium was designed of steel and concrete in the shape of a letter "U".
+Initial cost was estimated around $725,000.
+At the time of its construction, it was noted that Franklin Field was one of the few large fields which was built to support baseball as well as football and track sports.
+Most other large stadia were meant only for football and track.

-The first football radio broadcast originated from Franklin Field in 1922.
-It was carried by Philadelphia station WIP.
+The first football radio broadcast originated from Franklin Field in 1922, carried by Philadelphia station WIP.
 This claim is pre-empted by an earlier live radio broadcast emanating from Forbes Field in Pittsburgh, on October 8, 1921, a full year before Franklin Field's claim to fame.
 Harold W. Arlin announced the live broadcast of the Pitt-West Virginia football game on October 8, 1921, on radio station KDKA.
 The first commercial football television broadcast in 1939 also came from Franklin Field.

-Heyday: the 1930s and 1940s

 The 1936 Democratic National Convention was concluded at Franklin Field, where President Franklin D. Roosevelt delivered his acceptance speech after being renominated for a second term.

 In the 1930s and 1940s, Penn led the nation in attendance.
 The 65,000-seat stadium was expanded each fall with temporary stands to seat 78,000.

-For example, the annual Thanksgiving Cornell–Penn game, broadcast on national radio, attracted a reported 70,000 to the stadium in 1931.
+The annual Thanksgiving Cornell–Penn game, broadcast on national radio, attracted a reported 70,000 to the stadium in 1931.
 The game earned a story on the front page of The Philadelphia Inquirer along with a quarter-by-quarter breakdown of every detail of the game.
 The 1947 game attracted a crowd estimated in contemporary reports at "about 80,000".

-By the start of the 21st Century, Franklin Field, named after Penn's founder, Benjamin Franklin, seated 52,958.
+By the start of the 21st Century, Franklin Field seated 52,958.

 Franklin Field switched from natural grass to AstroTurf in 1969 and became first NFL stadium with artificial turf.
 (The Houston Oilers of the AFL had moved into the Astrodome (with AstroTurf) the previous season.)
 The stadium's fifth AstroTurf surface was installed in 1993, and the current Sprinturf field replaced it in 2004.
 Tenants since 1958, the Eagles moved to Veterans Stadium in 1971, also with artificial turf.

 Franklin Field was considered a candidate to host games for the 1994 World Cup.
 FIFA required that host stadiums have natural grass.
 Had Philadelphia been selected and Franklin Field used, the stadium would have had to return to a grass surface, or perhaps use a temporary grass field as was done at two World Cup sites—Giants Stadium in East Rutherford, New Jersey, and the Pontiac Silverdome in Pontiac, Michigan.